GeoffBreemer/DLToolkit/scripts/AWS_commands.md

 	`. gb_tunnel.sh`

-4. Go to the `DLToolkit` folder on the local machine:
+4. Location of the `DLToolkit` folder on the local machine:

 	`cd /Users/geoff/Documents/Development/DLToolkit`